KHart-RMIT/COSC2196_A1/index.md

 My name is Krystien.
 I'm 26 and have been working in customer service and IT support for 5 years.
 Currently I am working as a Desktop Support Officer for a hospital.

-I am an avid video- and board-gamer, especiallty strategy and survival games, and play softball for fun.
+I am an avid video- and board-gamer, especially strategy and survival games, and play softball for fun.

 ## Interest in IT

 Computers have always been a constant companion in my life.
-For gaming, schoolwork, research, etc, IT has always been a useful tool and way for me to create and interact with the wider world.
+For gaming, schoolwork, research, etc; IT has always been a useful tool and a way for me to create and interact with the wider world.
 Through my jobs I have gained experience in the administration and troubleshooting of many different aspects of IT, including:
  - Microsoft Windows (XP, Vista, 7, 8, 10)
  - Microsoft Office Applications
  - MS Admin Tools (Active Directory)